 A list of the presets available for the current module.
-The currently selected preset (if any) is shown in bold.
+The currently selected preset (if any) is shown in bold and with a small check mark beside it.

 edit this preset

 If a preset has been selected, edit the selected preset (see below).